-As I already mentioned, brown sugar tends to dry out with time and form into clumps.
+As I already mentioned, brown sugar tends to dry out and form clumps.
 Hardened brown sugar isn’t spoiled by any means, but it’s much more difficult to use when baking.
 Fortunately, there are 2 ways of softening clumped brown sugar.
-The first to manually loosen it, and you can do it in many ways:
+The first is to manually loosen it, and you can do it in many ways:

 - break it with a fork

 - put it into a bag and pound against a wall or counter

 - use an electric mixer or a blender